devrelcollective/awesome-devrel/README.md

 # Awesome DevRel [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 Community-sourced tools for the DevRel industry.
-Throught to you by [The DevRel Collective](https://devrelcollective.fun/).
+Brought to you by [The DevRel Collective](https://devrelcollective.fun/).

 # Table of Contents